shaynarang/NSS-Basic-Rails-Blog/README.txt

 Features:

-1. Authors can post article
+1. Logged-in Users can log in
-2. Authors can edit and delete articles
+2. Logged-in Users can post article
-3. Authors can comment on articles
+3. Logged-in Users can edit articles
-4. Authors can reply to comments
+4. Logged-in Users can delete articles
-5. Authors can upload media
+5. Logged-in Users can upload media
+6. Logged-in Users can delete media
-6. Visitors can view articles
+7. General and Logged-in Users can view articles
+8. General and Logged-in Users can comment on articles
+9. General and Logged-in Users Users can reply to comments
-7. Authors can moderate comments
+10. Logged-in Users can moderate comments on their articles

 Usage: